 * No dinosaur noises (I’ll bet you’re hunting through the Urban Dictionary) before 10:30 AM.
 Some of us get little sleep before the event and need hours to fully wake up.
 We mean it.

 We will modify these rules from time to time after we see something either stupid or smart in a Buba kind of way that we didn’t think of before.
 There are security cameras everywhere so bad behavior does end up on the gag reel for us to snicker about before your court date.
-We’ve had a terrific first eight years with wonderful participants every week so these rules aren’t something we have to pull out very often.
+We’ve had a terrific first nine years with wonderful participants every week so these rules aren’t something we have to pull out very often.
 Our goal is to have fun, not take ourselves too seriously, and we try to discourage the self-absorbed from ruining a good time for all.
 Most of all, please have fun.
 It's why we do all this.

 Oh Vic, look what you just stepped in.